 Knowing when to leave the party with a toddler before they have a meltdown is an elusive talent that few people successfully master.
 But knowing when to leave the dog park doesn’t have to be so hard.
 Your fur-child will give you cues if they are feeling fed up or stressed, the key is to be on the lookout for them and to respond when you see them.

 Take Needles the Whippet for example, while he is a scared and timid boy he does love a trip to the dog park to have a run around and meet other dogs.
 He’s a good natured boy but he is a “three strikes and you’re out” kind of dog.
 I know that he doesn’t enjoy it if another dog is in his face too much and he will freeze and have a growl to let the other dog know.
 If he has to growl a few times I know he is getting really annoyed and a snap is soon to follow.
 I know that I need to extricate him from the situation before that happens.
 He is telling me “its time to go” with that very first growl.
 In fact, if I’m on the ball I notice more subtle “its time to go” signs before the growl too.

 Some “its time to go” signs you may see if your dog is not enjoying himself:

-- Yawning, excessive drooling or licking his lips
+- Yawning, excessive drooling or licking of lips

 - Freezing when approached by other dogs or staring them down